imbo/imbo/tests/behat/README.md

 Given the query string parameter :name is set to :value Given the query string parameter :param is set to the image identifier of :path Given I generate a short URL for :path with the following parameters: <PyStringNode>
+Given I use :localPath as the watermark image
+Given I use :localPath as the watermark image with :params as parameters

 When I request the previously added image
 When I request the previously added image using HTTP :method